Applications to be a CSIA Supported Program

 • Joint applications for a Mentor/Mentee site collaboration proposal

-• Institutional applications to be a Training Site for additional skill transfer
+• Institutional applications to become an adjunctive Training Site

 CSIA sees itself as a facilitator of site-specific partnerships soliciting donor support as well as staff training and societal educational opportunities with the goal of increasing the delivery of cardiac surgery on the basis of local capacity.